ajrominger/to-do/to-do.md

 - fix axis function in *socorro* to:
     - take different tranform funs
     - not over-populate axis when limits are huge (e.g. 4 ords of mag)
+    - take a vector more than 1 long for the `side` argument (e.g. allowing simultaneous axis addition)

 # sadScaling